k8gb-io/go-weight-shuffling/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/k8gb-io/go-weight-shuffling)](https://goreportcard.com/report/github.com/k8gb-io/go-weight-shuffling?branch=main)

-This library provides a Weight Shuffling support function which chieves both performance and simplicity.
-The functionality is suitable for weight round robin in a distributed environment.
+This library provides a Weight Shuffling support function which achieves both performance and simplicity.
+The functionality is suitable for weight round-robin in a distributed environments.

 For detailed information about the concept, you should take a look at the following resources:
 - [CDF x PDF](https://www.statology.org/cdf-vs-pdf/)